 What is the Chase 5/24 Rule?

 - If you have opened five or more credit cards in the past 24 months from any bank (not just Chase cards), you will not be approved for Chase credit cards, regardless of your credit score or history with Chase bank.

 - The rule does not count credit inquiries, but rather card products you have applied and been approved for.

 What Chase Credit Cards are Affected by the 5/24 Rule?

-The following list of credit card products are all affected by the Chase 5/24 rule.
+All Chase credit cards are affected by the Chase 5/24 rule.
 So if you’re over that threshold, you will not be approved for any of these cards.

 - Chase Sapphire Preferred